how-to-read-statement-cashflow

 Large increases in receivables and inventories

-Whatever the reasons, the company has to have enough cash to meet its short-term debts on time.
+Whatever the reasons, the company must have sufficient cash to meet its short-term debt obligations on time.

 Large increases in payables